jak-pan/super-brainstorm-bot/README.md

 ### Starting a Conversation

-Use `/sbb start` to begin a new conversation, or `/sbb start-thread` to start in an existing Discord thread.
+Use `/sbb start` to begin a new conversation.
+The command automatically detects if you're in a channel or thread:
+- **In a channel**: Starts a new conversation (creates a new thread)
+- **In a thread**: Starts a conversation in the current thread and compiles previous discussion

 The bot will automatically detect the task type and select appropriate AI models.

 ### Commands